Go to content (click on Intro)

 • A monitoring committee made up of the director of the chair and a representative of each signatory entity, which will meet at least once a year.

-• An Advisory Board proposed by the Joint Commission, which will be created once the USR chair has been established.
+• An Advisory Board proposed by the Joint Committee, which will be created once the SRS chair has been created.

-• Collaborating organisations - the list will be drawn up according to the activities that the USR chair will develop in the future.
+• Collaborators of the Chair, whose list will be established based on the activities that the Chair of RSS will undertake in the future.

 Choose which types of cookies you accept which the University of Girona can store in your browser.